fedeghe/polltergeist/source/docs/README.md

 Should be clear what this rest server is responsible for right?

 ## THREE #3
-The client setting is rather simple assuming we have a clear plan about **what** to keep in synch and most importantly the polling frequency needed.
+The client setting is rather simple assuming we have a clear plan about **what** to keep in synch and most importantly the polling _period_ needed.
-For example if we need to check the status of two types of entities (retrievable throught two diffent endpoints) with the same frequency then we will need to set two _topics_ in one _channel_ :
+For example if we need to check the status of two types of entities (retrievable throught two diffent endpoints) with the same _period_ then we will need to set two _topics_ in one _channel_ :

 ``` js
 var order = document.querySelector(...),